schmug/VistAI/README.md

 1. Deploy the static frontend using **Cloudflare Pages**.

    - Set the build command to `npm run build` and the output directory to `dist/public` so Vite places the production assets where Pages expects them.
+   - **Ensure the `GITHUB_PAGES` environment variable is *not* set.** It is only used for GitHub Pages builds and will change the base path to `/VistAI/`, causing Cloudflare Pages to 404.
-   - Provide the Worker URL to the frontend by defining `API_BASE_URL` as an environment variable **or** adding a snippet before the bundled script:
+   - Provide the Worker URL to the frontend by defining `API_BASE_URL` as an environment variable **or** adding a snippet before the bundled script so the static site knows where the Worker lives:

      ```html
      <script>